FiniteVolumeTransportPhenomena/PyFVTool/docs/api/index.md

 # API reference

-This section documents the public API of PyFVTool.
-The text is generated automatically from the source code docstrings.
+This section documents the public API of PyFVTool and is generated automatically from the source code docstrings.

-*This section is in a preliminary state.
-For now, the code itself is the best documentation.
-Nonetheless, this section is a decent entry point.*
+## To do: API documentation

-## To do
+- improve docstrings

-- update the `automodule` directives (in `docs/api/index.md`) to match the the actual filenames in the `src/pyfvtool/`.
+- re-verify the `automodule` directives (in `docs/api/index.md`)
 - `docs/api/index.md` is just a plain Markdown file, it can be edited freely.
 Add the missing modules and restructure however makes sense.